Correcting for finite statistics effects in a quantum steering experiment: Supplemental Material: Correcting for finite statistics effects in a quantum steering experiment

-Here, we provide further numerical analysis of the ASR.
-We simulate the NS probability distribution that arises from a maximally entangled Werner state ($\mu=1$) and 10,000 quasi-uniformly (QU) random sets of three orthogonal measurements on Alice's side and three Pauli measurements, ${\sigma_x,\sigma_y,\sigma_z}$, on Bob's side.
-Using this simulated probability distribution, we calculate the ASR and compare it to other inequalities (defined in Supp.
-Mat.~\ref{other_inequalities}) for the two and three measurement settings per side cases.
-For two measurement settings per side, we average over 80,000 pairs of random orthogonal settings.
-We note that we have removed the case A1A2XY, where we expect $0\%$ probability of violating any steering inequality due to the measurement planes being orthogonal to each other.
-Considering this scenario, allows us to investigate our protocol for an ideal, noiseless scenario.
 Fig.~\ref{bar_plot_perfect_singlet} compares the probability of violation for the ASR to linear-steering (LS)~\cite{Cavalcanti2009,Saunders2010}, CHSH-like steering (CHSH-LS)~\cite{Cavalcanti2015}, dimension-bounded steering (DBS)~\cite{Moroder2016} and rotationally-invariant steering (RIS).
 The probabilities of violating any of these inequalities are higher than in the true experiment, which is to be expected due to noise and finite statistics.
 It is notable that in the experiment the ASR is by far the best inequality to choose.
 Here, ASR-3, RIS-3 and DBS-3 all return a deterministic violation.
 This demonstrates the noise robustness of ASR-3.